 Direction

-Directly opposite the synagogue, at Kapellengasse 1, corner of Zehenthofstraße, stands the Kreuzkapelle - a Gothic jewel.
+Directly opposite the synagogue, at Kapellengasse 1, on the corner of Zehenthofstraße, stands the Kreuzkapelle - a jewel of Gothic architecture.

-There is evidence of the Chapel of the Cross since 1451, but in the 17th century it was altered and refurbished.
-The chapel consists of a nave with a gable roof and a recessed choir with a three-sided end in the east.
-In the choir there are still parts of the original furnishings, such as the iconostasis made around 1400 and the Gothic choir stalls.
-Most of the furnishings, however, date from the Baroque period.
-The high altar with Jesus on the cross and Mary Magdalene was made around 1750, the two side altars, on the left with the image of Our Lady and on the right with St. Valentine, were made a little later in the Rococo period.
-On the floor there are three gravestones worth seeing from the years 1519 to 1707.
+The Chapel of the Cross has been documented since 1451, but was altered and refurnished in the 17th century.
+The chapel consists of a nave with a gabled roof and a recessed choir with a three-sided end in the east.
+Parts of the original furnishings can still be found in the choir, such as the iconostasis made around 1400 and the Gothic choir stalls.
+However, most of the furnishings date from the Baroque period.
+The high altar with Jesus on the cross and Mary Magdalene was created around 1750, the two side altars, on the left with the image of the Virgin Mary and on the right St Valentine, a little later in the rococo period.
+There are three tombstones on the floor dating from 1519 to 1707 that are well worth seeing.

-The key to the chapel is administered by the Düll family, Domherrenviertel 3a.
+The key to the chapel is held by the Düll family, Domherrenviertel 3a.

 Kapellengasse 1